Skip to content

 The C++ standard library defines an exception class hierarchy rooted at std::exception.
 Understanding this hierarchy has two benefits: first, you can choose the most appropriate standard exception class to express error semantics, and second, you can use a base class reference to catch an entire family of exceptions.

-std::exception is the base class for all standard exceptions, defining the virtual function what() that returns a const char* description.
-Its direct derived classes split into two major branches. std::logic_error represents "logical errors in the program"—theoretically detectable before the program runs, such as passing an invalid argument; its subclasses include std::invalid_argument (illegal argument), std::out_of_range (index out of bounds), and std::domain_error (domain error, which practically no one uses). std::runtime_error represents "problems that only surface at runtime"—they only appear after the program starts running, such as a file not existing or a network timeout; its subclasses include std::overflow_error and std::underflow_error (arithmetic overflow).
+std::exception is the base class of all standard exceptions, defining the virtual function what() that returns a const char* description.
+Its direct derived classes split into two major branches. std::logic_error represents "logical errors in the program"—theoretically detectable before the program runs, such as passing an invalid argument; its subclasses include std::invalid_argument (invalid argument), std::out_of_range (out-of-range subscript), and std::domain_error (domain error, which practically no one uses). std::runtime_error represents "problems exposed only at runtime"—they only appear after the program starts running, such as a file not existing or a network timeout; its subclasses include std::overflow_error and std::underflow_error (arithmetic overflow).
 Additionally, std::bad_alloc inherits directly from std::exception and is thrown when new fails to allocate memory.

 Leveraging this inheritance hierarchy, we can perform hierarchical catching: